gjlondon/definitive_guide_to_django_deployment/README.md

 ###Postgres

-Postgres is a very stable program but my configuration can be a bit touchy.
-It's probably the most likely component to give you trouble (and sadly the site becomes totally non-operational if it goes down.)
+Postgres is a very stable program but can be a bit touchy on a small server under heavy load.
+It's probably the most likely component to give you trouble (and sadly basically your whole site becomes totally non-operational if it goes down.)

 Postgres runs as a service so if you need to restart it (try not to need to do this) you